chrieke/geojson-invalid-geometry/README.md

 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.6),
 [Example](examples_geojson/invalid/polygon_unclosed_polygon.geojson)

-### Polygon has duplicate nodes
+### Duplicate nodes
 From the closed Polygon requirement (see above), results that no two other positions of the exterior or interior ring can be the same, as then the start/endpoint of the ring could not be identified.
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.6),
 [Example](examples_geojson/invalid/polygon_has_duplicate_nodes.geojson)

-### Polygon has less than three unique nodes
+### Less than three unique nodes
 A [Polygon's](https://macwright.com/2015/03/23/geojson-second-bite.html#polygons) exterior ring and inner ring must have four or more nodes: Three or more unique coordinate positions plus the first and last node must be the equivalent to close the Polygon (see above).
 Otherwise the Polygon would not cover an area.
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.6),
 [Example](examples_geojson/invalid/polygon_has_less_than_three_unique_nodes.geojson)

-### Polygon has wrong winding order
+### Wrong winding order
 A Polygon's or MultiPolygons exterior ring must have counterclockwise winding order, the inner ring (defines hole cutouts) must be clockwise.
 This is often overlooked when manually creating Polygons or converting from other formats.
 As an older specification version did not define the winding order, most tools will accept Polygons with invalid winding order, but not all.
 In this context, many definitions use the term "right-hand rule": If you would walk along the ring in the order of the coordinates, if the area enclosed by the ring is on your right-hand side, it has a clockwise winding order; if it is on your left-hand side, it has a counter-clockwise winding order.
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.6),
 [Example 1 - Exterior](examples_geojson/invalid/polygon_exterior_ring_not_counterclockwise_winding_order.geojson),
 [Example 2 - Interior](examples_geojson/invalid/polygon_interior_ring_not_clockwise_winding_order.geojson)